menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 .. note::
    * Enable failover by having two hook libraries exist on the filesystem: libdhcp_lease_cmds.so and libdhcp_ha.so.
 The latter implements the HA feature, and the former enables control commands necessary for HA to manage leases on remote servers.
    * Micetro searches for hooks in the default location (/usr/local/lib/kea/hooks/).
-If the hooks are elsewhere, you must specify the correct location using the keaHooksLocation preference value for the DHCP Remote Controller.
+If the hooks are elsewhere, you must specify the correct location using the keaHooksLocation preference value for the DHCP agent.

 Modifying Failover Relationships
 --------------------------------